brjoey/imgbif/README.md

 ```
 ?write_identifier
 ```
+---

 #### setup the classification app

+This package contains two Shiny apps.
+The `imgbif_app` is more accustomed to read images from URLs in a GBIF multimedia file, the `img_app` is a much simpler version that can be used to classify images that are already downloaded and stored locally, for example with `imgbif::write_identifier`.
+For more details see below.

+---

+#### imgbif_app

 The app, launched with `imgbif_app`, enables manual classification of images from URLs in a GBIF multimedia file.
 The argument __"multimedia"__ requires a path to the GBIF multimedia file (with one of the following extensions: "txt", "csv", or "feather") or a `data.frame`/`tibble`.